 Risk assessments will be undertaken before the young person begins their period of work experience.

-The young person will also be asked to read and sign the school’s Health and Safety Policy to certify that they have understood and will comply with this document.

 Absence

 If a young person completing work experience is unable to attend for any reason, they are required to inform the school by calling the school office on telephone number before 8.00 a.m.